Also called a Jewelled, Crystal or Glass Cross, Marquise Cross, or with 13 gem stones, a Crux Gemmata

 So gems have a very real Christian message.
 Wearing diamonds arranged as a cross is perhaps usually because the wearer likes the glitter.
 Yet it can also be a useful talking point for Christians.

-However, they must be ready with suitable answers if asked whether it was a good idea to spend so much money on jewelry, directly inflating further the wallets of the hyper-wealthy and powerful gem industrialists.
+However, they must be ready with suitable answers if asked whether it was a good idea to spend so much money on jewellery, directly inflating further the wallets of the hyper-wealthy and powerful gem industrialists.

 And what is the answer when they ask why the wearer's divine leader, Christ, did not wear gemstones.
 Indeed, showing humility, He wore a crown of thorns.